fabioz/startexplorer/README.markdown

 * Added predefined configurations for
   * Windows + PowerShell (uses powershell.exe instead of cmd.exe as shell)
   * Windows + Cygwin (uses bash.exe instead of cmd.exe as shell)
+* Bugfix: Pressing Cancel in the dialog for adding a new custom command added an empty custom command to the list.

 ### Version 1.0.4